thiagozanetti/react-moment-countdown/README.md

 ### `targetFormatMask` props

-   You can customize countdown format display with `targetFormatMask` props `(default:'HH:mm:ss')`, for example
+   You can customize countdown format display with `targetFormatMask` props (default is `'HH:mm:ss'`), for example

    ```js
    import {render} from 'react-dom'